markitx/sample-projects/file-parsing/README.md

 #### Getting Started

 After running the tests to see what's failing, look at parseText function in index.js.
-Try to take the text that you're given and identify invoive line items, then add those items to the results.items array.
+Try to take the text that you're given and identify invoice line items, then add those items to the results.items array.
 To try things out more interactively, open a node REPL, read the sample text file in (via [fs.readFileSync](http://nodejs.org/api/fs.html#fs_fs_readfilesync_filename_options)) then try various [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).